arzwa/MultilocusIsland/docs/draft-hapdip2.md

 If the haploid, diploid and gametic migration rates are $m_1, m_2$ and $m_3$ respectively, the effective migration rate will be $(m_1 + \Ex[W_{d,0}] m_2 +
 \Ex[W_{h,0}]^{-1}m_3)g$.
-Unless stated otherwise, in the present work, we shall always assume migration is due to dispersal of haploid spores, so that @eq:gff gives the relevant gff.
+Unless stated otherwise, in the present work, we shall always assume life cycles in which migration is due to dispersal of haploid spores, so that
+@eq:gff gives the relevant gff.

 ### Dynamics and equilibria for the multilocus model {#sec:dynamics}